Recipe for Winter Salad (Festive, Easy, 15 Minutes)

 2. How to extract pomegranate seeds from pomegranate: Roll pomegranate on counter to loosen seeds.
 Cut pomegranate in half.
 Taking the first half, hold pomegranate seed side down over a bowl.
 Smack the outside with a wooden spoon (hard!) to release the seeds.
 Repeat with the other half.
 Here’s a video on extracting seeds.
 Alternatively, try this other option from Cooks Illustrated.
 You will get about 1 to 1 1/4 cups or a bit more from 1 Pomegranate.

-3. To to store or freeze pomegranate seeds: Seeds can be extracted 4-5 days ahead and stored in the refrigerator in an airtight container or zippered bag.
+3. To store or freeze pomegranate seeds: Seeds can be extracted 4-5 days ahead and stored in the refrigerator in an airtight container or zippered bag.
 They can also be frozen by laying them on a parchment lined pan, freezing them for an hour, then transferring them to a sealed container or bag.

-4. Nut options and how to toast them: Use pecans, macadamia, walnuts, almonds or pistachios.
+4. Nut options and how to toast them Use pecans, macadamia, walnuts, almonds or pistachios.
 Heat oven or toaster oven to 375F/190C.
 Lay nuts on pan in a single layer and roast for about 5-6 minutes until fragrant.
 Cool.

-5. Salad dressing variations
+5. Dressing variations

 6. Shortcuts: To cut the time, try one or more of these shortcuts: buy pomegranate seeds (they sell them at Costco); buy pre-washed greens; buy pre-roasted nuts; use a store-bought vinaigrette and add a dash of pure maple syrup or honey and some orange zest if you like.